top of page

 Teochew Assembly Hall

-As ever, the best way to explore Hoi An is using your own two feet, whether pedalling or strolling.
-You could subcontract the effort of threading through the crowds to a cyclo driver, but you'd miss the most important thing about exploring, stopping.
-With nooks, alleys, perfectly framed frontages, art directed trees and curiosities at every turn.
-My method is always to head to a particular destination, but expect to spend most of the day actually making it there.
+As ever, the best way to explore Hội An is using your own two feet, whether pedalling or strolling.
+You could subcontract the effort of threading through the crowds to a cyclo rider, but you'd miss the most important thing about exploring; stopping.
+With nooks, alleys, perfectly framed frontages, art directed trees and curiosities at every turn, you must allow for a stop-start random walk mode, the only proper way to explore.

-Amongst the diversions are the inappropriately named businesses.
+Amongst the diversions are the inappropriate and entertainingly named businesses.
 I had my laundry done by the fortunate Mr Hung.
 But I didn’t stop to eat at the street food stall named Hy Phat, or the equally appealing Dung, which was doing a roaring trade.
-And as for the Doo Doo Premium Ca Phe and Ding Duong Massage.
+As for the Doo Doo Premium Ca Phe and Ding Duong Massage...

 Certainly, when I spent half an hour in the local police station - my bike impounded for being parked illegally (long story) - the full resourcefulness, goodwill and good humour of my hotel swung into action to locate and retrieve my trusty two wheels.

-Who knows how much of Hoi An’s unique charm will still be visible when I return, but even now, 6,000 miles away my Vietnamese ‘hood calls me back.
-And I picture it, clear as day.
+Who knows how much of Hội An’s unique charm will still be in evidence when I next return.
+But even now, 6,000 miles away my heart keeps returning to this charming, if somewhat over-commercialised, Vietnamese backwater.

 A Few Links and Practicalities